 There's no commitment required on your part for the initial meeting.
 It will be educational and help you identify your next steps.
 My goal is to simply identify your goals and provide you with options based on best practices and my professional experience.

 2. Establish a Price

-I will present to you a comparative market analysis, which will help you set an asking price (a lot of times during the initial consultation).
+As a certified Pricing Strategy Advisor®, I will present to you a comprehensive market analysis, which will help you set an asking price (a lot of times during the initial consultation).
 This analysis will look at the sales price of homes similar to yours and in the same neighborhood/area.
 As difficult as it may be, it's important to review the market analysis and consider your home price objectively.

 3. Prepare Your Home

 Another aspect of my professional consultation is to help you identify possible obstacles to achieving your home selling goals.
 View your home through the eyes of the buyer and ask yourself what you'd expect.
 I will offer some useful suggestions for helping your home appeal to the widest range of buyers.

 When everything is in place I'll put your home on the open market.
 It's critical you make it as easy as possible for potential buyers to view your home.
 Potential buyers may ask to see your home on short notice.
 It's best if you can accommodate these requests, you never want to miss a potential sale.